tmeulenb/push_swap/README.md

 # push_swap - A sorting algorithm using two stacks and limited operations.

-Push Swap was the first project implementing algorithms using C at Codam.
+__Push Swap was the first project implementing algorithms using C at Codam.
-The following is a description of the program:
+The following is a description of the program:__

  </br>
->Summary:
+><em>Summary:
 This project will make you sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.
-To succeed you’ll have to manipulate various types of algorithms and choose the one (of many) most appropriate solution for an optimized data sorting.
+To succeed you’ll have to manipulate various types of algorithms and choose the one (of many) most appropriate solution for an optimized data sorting.</em>
 </br>

 ## Installation: